pymupdf/PyMuPDF-Optional-Material/docs/faq.rst

 All of the above is provided by three basic :ref:`Page`, resp. :ref:`Shape` methods:

-* :meth:`Page.insertFont` to install a font referencable by the page.
-This can be a new font (e.g. provided as a file), a font already present somewhere in **this or another** PDF, or a built-in font.
+* :meth:`Page.insertFont` to install a font for the page, which can afterwards be referenced by the chosen name.
+The result is reflected in the output of :meth:`Document.getPageFontList`.
+The font can be:
+    - provided as a file,
+    - already present somewhere in **this or another** PDF, or
+    - be a **built-in** font.

-* :meth:`Page.insertText` to write some text simply line by line.
-This uses a :ref:`Shape` method with the same name which provides additional options.
+* :meth:`Page.insertText` to write some lines of text.
+    Internally, this uses :meth:`Shape.insertText`.

 * :meth:`Page.insertTextbox` to fit text in a given rectangle.
     Here you can choose text alignment features (left, right, centered, justified) and you keep control as to whether text actually fits.
-This method invokes a corresponding method of :ref:`Shape` as well.
+    Internally, this uses :meth:`Shape.insertTextbox`.

+.. note:: Both text insertion methods automatically install the named font if it is not already present.

 How to Output Text Lines
 ^^^^^^^^^^^^^^^^^^^^^^^^^^